-Patients from countries with high COVID-19 mortality rates — including Italy, Spain and the U.K. — had lower overall levels of vitamin D compared to patients in nations that fared better.
+Patients from countries with high COVID-19 mortality rates — including Italy, Spain and the U.K. — had lower overall levels of vitamin D compared with patients in nations that fared better.

-Northwestern researcher Vadim Backman cautions that the findings require further study, and noted that people should accept them in that spirit:
+Northwestern researcher Vadim Backman cautioned that the findings require further study, and noted that people should accept them in that spirit:

 “While I think it is important for people to know that vitamin D deficiency might play a role in mortality, we don’t need to push vitamin D on everybody.”

-A more recent study out of the University of Chicago Medicine appears to add additional support for the theory that vitamin D may offer protection from the coronavirus.
+A study out of the University of Chicago Medicine, published in the medical journal JAMA Network Open in September, appears to add additional support for the theory that vitamin D may offer protection from the coronavirus.

-In the second study, researchers discovered that patients who had untreated vitamin D deficiency were almost twice as likely to test positive for COVID-19 when compared to patients who had healthy levels of the vitamin.
+In this study, researchers discovered that patients who had an untreated vitamin D deficiency were almost twice as likely to test positive for COVID-19 when compared with patients who had healthy levels of the vitamin.

 Dr. David Meltzer, lead author of the study, said: